ghi-electronics/Documentation/software/tinyclr/tutorials/azure.md

 # Microsoft Azure
 ---

-The example below show how to use MQTT to send and receive messages from IoT Hub Azure
+The example below shows how to use MQTT to communicate with the Azure IoT Hub.

 >[!TIP]
->Need Nugets: GHIElectronics.TinyCLR.Networking.Mqtt
+>Needed Nugets: GHIElectronics.TinyCLR.Networking.Mqtt

 ```csharp
 static void DoTestAzureMqtt()